Romans 3 – Shortcode

 4. May it never be!
 But let God be true though every man is a liar; just as it is *written: “that you might be made righteous in your words, and will prevail when you’re to be judged.”1quotation/allusion to Psalm 51:4

-5. But if our unrighteousness proves God’s righteousness, what will we say: is God – the One who inflicts wrath – unrighteous?
+5. But if our unrighteousness proves God’s righteousness, what will we say: is God – the One inflicting wrath – unrighteous?
 (I speak as a man might.)

 6. May it never be!
 Otherwise, how will God judge the world?